RHS Growing Guides

 Watering

-Water during any prolonged dry spells every 14 days, but stop watering once the bulbs have swollen in mid-summer.
+Water during prolonged dry spells, particularly during the early stages of growth when roots are forming, but stop watering once the bulbs have swollen in mid-summer.
 Watering spring-planted crops after mid-summer can mean they store less successfully.
-Try to avoid overhead watering, as this can encourage fungal diseases.
+Try not to wet the foliage when watering, as this can encourage fungal diseases.

 Feeding